wp-plugins/gallery-shortcode-style-to-head/readme.txt

 == Usage ==

 1. Just activate and enjoy.
 Nothing else is required.

 == Changelog ==

+= 1.2 (2009-09-20): =
+* Corrected function of 'Link thumbnails to...' setting on galleries when this plugin is enabled.

 = 1.1 (2008-09-22): =
 * Added filter so that the default style can be overridden.